 4) The Disney World resorts extend the fun.

 I am typing this from the lobby of a Hampton Inn.
 It is a nice hotel.
 Decent size rooms, good beds, friendly staff, decent location and amenities like complimentary breakfast, indoor pool and a couple of computers with a printer for guest use make it a comfortable place.
-Not all of the Disney World resorts we have stayed at have been comfortable.
-They have all been fun though!
+Not all of the Disney World resorts we have stayed at have been as comfortable.
+Pop Century, for example, is light on luxury touches.
+All the Disney resorts have all been fun though!
 Even the little things like pool parties contribute to this celebratory atmosphere.
 Just as there is a difference between a hotel and a resort, there is a difference between resorts and Disney resorts.
 And it is all about the fun!

 3) Welcome home!